 Assita finds joy in reading and cooking, but mostly in spending time with her two handsome sons.
 They particularly enjoy taking trips to the library.

 Originally Greek, Daphne spent most of her childhood living overseas in Europe and the Middle East.
 Nevertheless, she considers Boston home.
 Daphne joined PartnersGlobal after completing her undergraduate degree in Government at Hamilton College.
+Previously, she worked at the National Women’s Law Center and National Center for Transgender Equality.

 Originally from Southern California, Kelli moved to Washington, DC after completing her bachelor’s degree in Economics and Global Studies at the University of California, Santa Barbara.
 Before joining PartnersGlobal, she interned at Peace Corps headquarters and spent a semester studying sociology at the University of Cape Town in South Africa.